jabraham17/Enigma/README.md

 # Enigma

-An unfinsihed app for a class.
+An unfinished app for a class.
 The app would encrypt messages.